3bdulrahmn69/craftworks-backend/manual.md

-# Craftworks Backend API Manual
+# Craftworks Backend API Manual (v1.3.0)

 This manual provides practical usage instructions, example requests, and example responses for all backend API endpoints.
 Use this as a guide for integrating with the Craftworks backend.

+**Latest Update (v1.3.0):** Enhanced service integration with populated service objects in job responses and flexible service filtering by both ID and name.

 ---